Controlling Access to Amazon EC2 Resources

-For more information, see Authorizing Inbound Traffic for Your Instances.
+For more information, see Authorizing Inbound Traffic for Your Linux Instances.

 Your organization might have multiple AWS accounts.
 Amazon EC2 enables you to specify additional AWS accounts that can use your Amazon Machine Images (AMIs) and Amazon EBS snapshots.
 These permissions work at the AWS account level only; you can't restrict permissions for specific users within the specified AWS account.
 All users in the AWS account that you've specified can use the AMI or snapshot.